ybezsonov/kro/website/docs/docs/concepts/00-resource-groups.md

 3. **CRD Registration**: It registers the newly generated CRD with the Kubernetes API server, making it available for use in the cluster.

-4. **Micro-Controller Deployment**: KRO deploys a dedicated micro-controller for this ResourceGroup.
+4. **Micro-Controller Deployment**: kro deploys a dedicated micro-controller for this ResourceGroup.
 This micro-controller will listen for **"instance" events** - instances of the CRD created in step 2.
 It will be responsible for managing the **lifecycle of resources** defined in the ResourceGroup for each